subhobrata/HAProxy-on-Google-Cloud/README.md

 ## Caveats

-* **Not production‑ready**: no SSL, minimal firewall, single HAProxy VM.
+* Self‑signed TLS is generated automatically for HAProxy.
+* A simple firewall rule allows access to port 5432 from `allowed_cidrs`.
-* Use the Cloud SQL Auth Proxy or private service networking for production.
+* For real deployments consider the Cloud SQL Auth Proxy and multiple HAProxy instances.

 ---
 © 2025 Your Name.
 MIT License.